 The objective of the TB Control Program is to assist the Uttarakhand State Government in the control, detection, diagnosis and treatment of TB.
 Its facilities include a 20 bed hospital (12 male; 8 female); both In-patient and Out-patient facility for the diagnosis and treatment of TB and MDR-TB; and a clinical laboratory capable of the full range of investigations for TB and MDR-TB.
 Patients with TB who are fit to return to their homes are provided with medication for the journey and a referral to join the local clinic where they will receive free medication.
 Patients requiring prolonged testing or suffering from acute tubercular infection and other conditions who are deemed unfit to travel are admitted to the hospital.
 The hospital treats several hundred patients per year and has a very high cure rate.

-Ava Vihar and the Little White House
+Ava Vihar (Girls Hostel) and the Boys Hostel

 The special education unit provides early intervention and other specialised educational programs for children resident in Raphael and others from the surrounding community who attend as day students.
 This unit provides functional academics, language and communication skills.
 It educates students in daily living, household and domestic skills which allow students to feel they are contributing when they return home and provides vocational skills helping them to gain employment.

 The Community Based Rehabilitation (CBR) Program involves a mobile team which travels to villages in the surrounding district to identify and provide support to children with disabilities.
 CBR services include physiotherapy, provision of mobility aids such as wheelchairs and ramps and consultation, training and support for parents and teachers.

 These outreach programs include working with government agencies to collect, collate and share information and data.
 The aim is to increase awareness of people with disabilities and educate local communities, resource persons and stake-holders about their needs, thus providing the best outcomes for the individuals.